-There is little recognition in the objectives, policies and rules of the Rural Production Zone and overlays for other non-farming land uses in rural areas.
-This is despite farming not occupying all the zone and in only limited locations in the Eastern Bay of Islands and not at all on the Rawhiti peninsula, where regenerating native forest is the predominant land cover, featuring smaller section sies along the coastal edge.
+There is little recognition in the objectives, policies and rules of the Rural Production Zone and overlays for other non-farming land uses in rural areas, despite farming not occupying all the zone and certainly not any of the Island.
 Various amendments are sought to address this disconnect between the Rural Production Zone and the full range of activities that do and should occur within the zone.
-Of particular concern to the submitter is the ability to build, alter and add to the existing houses and other buildings, and make proper rural-residential use of their two titles, in a manner that will not give rise to undue consenting costs and risks as a result of the zoning and overlays that apply.
+Of particular concern to the submitter is the ability to build, alter and add to the existing houses in a manner that will not give rise to undue consenting costs and risks as a result of the zoning and overlays that apply.